2023 Good Morning America Book Club List: The Best Books Ranked

 September 2023 Good Morning America Book Club Pick

-Happiness Falls is a captivating and heartwrenching tale about a quirky Korean-American family in Virginia.
-When their dad and little brother mysteriously vanish, Mia is convinced there’s a logical explanation.
-But as the search unfolds, family secrets unravel, and Mia’s younger brother, who can’t speak due to a genetic condition, becomes the only witness.
+Happiness Falls is a captivating and heartwrenching tale about a Korean-American family in Virginia.
+When her dad mysteriously vanishes, Mia is convinced there’s a logical explanation.
+But as the search unfolds, family secrets unravel, and Mia’s younger brother, who is non-speaking Autistic, becomes the only witness.

-Packed with shocking twists and thought-provoking questions, this book explores love, language, and the lengths a family will go to understand one another.
-This is a perfect pick from our September 2023 book releases.
+Packed with shocking twists and thought-provoking questions, this book explores love, language, disabilities, and the lengths a family will go to understand one another.
+It was more than just a mystery.
+It was an exploration of the bonds of family.

 River Sing Me Home by Eleanor Shearer